mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 That feedback is reasonable and expected.
 One person may find a terse review comment to be brusque or rude.
 Another may judge the same comment as concise and efficient.

-There are many choices available to you during a code review.
-It's not important that you make my choices, just that you recognize that there *are* choices. (todo: rewrite)
+In reviewing code, you make many choices: what to focus on, how to frame feedback, when to approve.
+It's not important that you choose *my* options.
+Just recognize that there *are* options.

 No one can hand you a recipe for a perfect review.
-The techniques that work best will depend on the author's personality, your relationship with them, and your team's culture.
-Hone your approach by paying attention to your results and thinking critically about them.
-When you encounter tension in a review, take a step back to evaluate why it happened.
-Also, take notice of the quality of your reviews.
+The techniques that work best will depend on the code author's personality, your relationship with them, and your team's culture.
+Hone your approach by thinking critically about the outcomes of your code reviews.
+When you encounter tension, take a step back to evaluate why it happened.
+Pay attention to the quality of your reviews.
 If you feel unable to bring code up to your quality standards, think about what aspects of the review process are hindering you and how you can address them.

 Good luck, and may your code reviews be human-like.

 # Further Reading

-Dr. Karl Wiegers is the only author I found who wrote about the social factors of code reviews.
+Dr. Karl Wiegers is the only author I found who gave the social factors of code reviews their due attention.
 He summarizes his views nicely in his article, ["Humanizing Peer Reviews."](http://www.processimpact.com/articles/humanizing_reviews.html) Written in 2002, its continued relevance demonstrates the long-term value of effective communication.

 *This article was edited by [Samantha Mason](https://www.upwork.com/fl/samanthamason).
 Illustrations by [Loraine Yow](https://www.linkedin.com/in/lolo-ology/).
 Thanks to [@global4g](https://twitter.com/global4g) for providing valuable feedback on an early draft of this post.*